soderlind/wp-loupe/README.md

 1. Download the latest release zip file and install from the WordPress admin interface (Plugins > Add New > Upload Plugin).
 2. Download the latest release zip file, unzip, and upload to your plugins folder.

+After installation, activate the plugin and go to `Settings > WP Loupe` to reindex all posts and pages.

 ## Usage

 - The search index is updated automatically when a post or page is created or updated.